mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 }
 ```

-This change is explained in more detail in our [TypeScript guide](/guides/typescript/#handling-value-and-event-handlers)
+This change is explained in more detail in the [TypeScript guide](/guides/typescript/#handling-value-and-event-handlers)

 ### Button